Evidence for multiband superconductivity and charge density waves in Ni-doped ZrTe$_2$: Results and Discussion

 The group analysis of the electronic dispersion along the $\Gamma$--A high-symmetry line, without (a) and with (b) SOC effects, is shown in Fig. \ref{fig:IR}.
 In the absence of spin-orbit coupling, the bands with E$_u$ and E$_g$ representations are fourfold degenerate and the E$_g$ states have a low dispersion along the out-of-plane direction.
 Equally important, there is a band-crossing between the E$_g$ and A$_{1g}$ bands, occurring at approximately 0.7\,eV above the Fermi level.
 Including the SOC effects, the degeneracy is broken, abruptly changing the electronic dispersion.
 The E$_u$ will give rise to the double group R$^{\pm}_{4}$ representation, while the E$_g$ derived states will result in low dispersive electronic-states with R$^{\pm}_{5,6}$ representation.
 As a result, we will have the formation of two linear band-crossings that resemble tilted Dirac cones between 0.6\,eV and 0.8\,eV derived from the crossings between R$_{5,6}$ and R$_{4}$ representations.
 At the same time, SOC-broken degeneracy at the E$_g$ states results in parity inversion, promoting a topologically non-trivial state.

-Therefore, Ni$_x$ZrTe$_2$ is a possible candidate to be classified as a non-trivial topological type-II Dirac semimetal, in contrast to recent studies claiming a topological nodal line state \cite{tian2020}, so that a comprehensive experimental characterization of the topological properties is still in order, and the role of Ni doping needs to be explored further.
-Due to the Dirac cones' energy it is very unlikely that the emergent Dirac-type quasiparticles will contribute significantly to the superconductivity or CDW order in ZrTe$_2$.
+Therefore, ZrTe$_2$ is much more likely to reach a non-trivial topological type-II Dirac semimetal state, in contrast to recent studies claiming a topological nodal line state \cite{tian2020}, so that a comprehensive experimental characterization of the topological properties is still in order, and the role of Ni doping needs to be explored further.
+Due to the Dirac cones' energy it is very unlikely that the emergent Dirac-type quasiparticles will contribute somehow to the superconductivity or CDW order in ZrTe$_2$.
 However, strain or intercalation engineering could drive the system into a region in the parameter space where the Dirac cones are in the close vicinity of the Fermi level \cite{ferreira2021}.
 This is an issue where we hope our work could motivate further experiments, as well as the development of new models.